ChristinWhite/ansible-role-atom/README.md

 #   This task uses the same install command as the install packages but allows you to pass a plaintext file listing packages delineated by new lines.
 #
 # Requirement:
 #   Plaintext files should be placed within the files folder in the role and should only include the filename.
-The path is provided by the role.
 #
 package_files:
-  - packages.txt
+  - 'packages.txt'
 ```

 #### Uninstall packages